 All members are required to pay dues owed to The Club by the deadline established by the Board.
 Failure to pay by the deadline shall result in loss of privileges and rights associated with membership in The Club (e.g., voting, competing) until all membership requirements are fully satisfied.

-Section IVa Federation Nation Dues
+Section IVa Federation Nation Dues/MHH Dues

-All members intending to compete in the State Tournament of Champions (TOC) shall pay $80 in Federation Nation dues by the date established by the Board.
-The Federation Nation dues shall pay for the State TOC for the year following the year in which the dues were paid.
+All club members are required to pay a yearly flat fee of $225 if over 16 years of age (on Jan 1st) and are eligible to compete in the State Tournament of Champions (TOC) based on rankings and allocated spots from the prior year.
+These dues cover club membership, big bass/big bag prize money for five tournaments, club TOC price money, Federation Nation (MN) and National B.A.S.S. dues and more...

-Section IVb Metro Hawg Hunters Dues
+Section IVb Metro Hawg Hunters Dues for Board members

-All members shall pay $40 in dues to The Club by the date established by the Board, except the President, Tournament Director, and Secretary/Treasurer, who shall pay $0, $10, and $20, respectively.
-All members shall pay $20 for the Club’s Tournament of Champions competition purse.
+All members shall pay a flat fee (see section IVa in dues to the Club by the date established by the Board, except the President, Tournament Director, and Secretary/Treasurer, who shall pay $40, $30, and $20 less than the established flat fee, respectively for their service and time given to the club..

 Section IVc Finances & Records

-The Board shall ensure a checking account and credit card are maintained for The Club.
+The Board shall ensure a checking account and credit card will be maintained for The Club.
 The checking account balance shall not be less than $500 during any given bank statement period.
 The credit card statement shall be paid in full upon receipt of each statement.
 Members in good standing may direct the Board to produce bank statements and records of transaction activity at any time.
 No member of the Board may deny a member’s access to review The Club’s financial records.

 The Club funds shall be used to pay for fundraising expenses and to supplement members’ payment of lodging expenses during the State TOC.
 Members should plan to pay the entirety of the lodging costs as the supplemental amount contributed to lodging expenses by The Club is dependent upon available funds.